Snoozeds/dankrpg-web/src/pages/privacy.md

 ## Data protection acts:

-DankRPG is not subject to any data protection acts, as it does not collect any personally identifiable information.
+DankRPG is not subject to any data protection acts as it does not collect any personally identifiable information.

 ## Data security:

-While DankRPG does not store any personally identifiable information, we still take the security of our services seriously.
-We use the latest security measures to protect any user data.
-We take data security seriously and will do our best to address any concerns or issues promptly.
+While DankRPG employs the latest security measures to protect user data, it is important to note that absolute data security cannot be guaranteed.
+Despite our best efforts, the nature of data transmission over the internet carries inherent risks.
+We continuously enhance our security protocols and adhere to industry best practices, but users are encouraged to take necessary precautions and practice responsible online behavior when using our services.

 ## Data retention:
 DankRPG will retain your data for as long as necessary to provide you with our services. <br></br>